popolonfr/Flash-ROM-SCC-Cartridge/README.md

 ### Rom mapper

+The cartridge uses a Konami SCC mapper, allowing up to 2 MB of ROM to be accessed through 8 KB segments.
+Four independent memory pages can be mapped, each selecting a different ROM segment.

 | REGISTER NAME        | MODE | ADRESS IN 8-BIT MODE | ADRESSES IN 16-BIT MODE | MIRROR RANGE |
 | ---------------------| ---- | -------------------- | ----------------------- | ------------ |
 | Page_0               |   w  | 5000h                | 5000h~5001h             | 5000h–57FFh  |